Turmeric use while Breastfeeding

 Turmeric (Curcuma longa) rhizome contains curcuminoids such as curcumin.
 Turmeric has been used as a galactogogue in India; however, no scientific data support this use.
+In Thailand it is used as part of a topical herbal mixture to shorten the time to full lactation.
 Galactogogues should never replace evaluation and counseling on modifiable factors that affect milk production.
 Also, in India turmeric is a component of a paste applied to the breasts for sore nipples.
 No data exist on the excretion of any components of turmeric into breastmilk or on the safety and efficacy of turmeric in nursing mothers or infants.
 Turmeric is "generally recognized as safe" (GRAS) as a food ingredient by the US Food and Drug Administration.
 Turmeric is generally well tolerated even in high doses, but gastrointestinal side effects such as nausea and diarrhea, and rare allergic reactions have been reported, and it may increase the risk of bleeding in patients taking warfarin and antiplatelet drugs.
 Because of a lack of data, turmeric in amounts higher than those found in foods as a flavoring should probably be avoided during breastfeeding.
 Topical curcumin has been used to treat mastitis.

 Dietary supplements do not require extensive pre-marketing approval from the US Food and Drug Administration.
 Manufacturers are responsible to ensure the safety, but do not need to prove the safety and effectiveness of dietary supplements before they are marketed.
 Dietary supplements may contain multiple ingredients, and differences are often found between labeled and actual ingredients or their amounts.
 A manufacturer may contract with an independent organization to verify the quality of a product or its ingredients, but that does not certify the safety or effectiveness of a product.
 Because of the above issues, clinical testing results on one product may not be applicable to other products.
 More detailed information about dietary supplements is available elsewhere on the LactMed Web site.